maxolasersquad/orthosie/README.md

 At this point you can browse to http://127.0.0.1:8000/register/ to see the register.

 This server should only be used for testing your setup and maybe even an initial configuration.
-For your production setup you should use nginx, Apache, or any other database of your choosing.
+For your production setup you should use nginx, Apache, or any other webserver of your choosing.

 Nginx
 -----